SPJ Colorado Pro Announces 2023 Top of the Rockies Winners

 Feature Writing — short form: Includes profiles, analysis and other stories written in a feature format that are fewer than 1,500 words or shorter than 3 minutes in length.

-Best Solutions Journalism: A story or series that includes in-depth reporting on a response/s to a problem.
+Best Solutions Journalism: A story or series that includes in-depth reporting on a response/s

 Podcast: Enter up to 3 episodes.